aurroberts/DataCamp-Projects/README.md

 # DataCamp-Problem-Sets
-All technological projects attempted on DataCamp's platform to date
+This repository contains all the technological projects/problem sets I have attempted on DataCamp's platform to date.